 Spotlite360 Announces Delay in Filing of Annual Financial Statements and Management Cease Trade Order

-/EIN News/ -- VANCOUVER, British Columbia, May 02, 2023 (GLOBE NEWSWIRE) -- SpotLite360 IOT Solutions Inc. (the “Company“) (CSE: LITE) (OTC: SPLTF) (FRANKFURT: 87A0) (the “Company”) an emerging supply chain technology solutions company, announces today that as a result of delays to its audit, the Company’s annual financial statements and accompanying management's discussion and analysis for the fiscal year ended December 31, 2022 (the “Annual Filings”) will not be finalized by May 1, 2023, being the date that such filings are due under applicable Canadian securities law requirements.
+VANCOUVER, British Columbia, May 02, 2023 (GLOBE NEWSWIRE) -- SpotLite360 IOT Solutions Inc. (the "Company") LITE SPLTF (FRANKFURT: 87A0) (the "Company") an emerging supply chain technology solutions company, announces today that as a result of delays to its audit, the Company's annual financial statements and accompanying management's discussion and analysis for the fiscal year ended December 31, 2022 (the "Annual Filings") will not be finalized by May 1, 2023, being the date that such filings are due under applicable Canadian securities law requirements.
 The Company has applied for, and has been granted, a management cease trade order (the "MCTO") by the British Columbia Securities Commission.

 The reason for the anticipated delay is due to the change of the Issuer's auditor in advance of the following the December 31, 2023 year-end which has resulted in enhanced quality controls, additional audit procedures and added complexities of auditing certain transactions during the financial year.
 The auditors have requested more time for partner and consultant review as part of those enhanced measures.
 The Company is working with its auditor (Reliant, Certified Public Accountants) to complete the audit in a timely manner.